golemfactory/wasm-store/MinimalHamiltonianPath/README.md

 ### Parameters

 The program takes two parameters.
-The first is a reminder `r`, the second is denominator `d`.
+The first is a remainder `r`, the second is denominator `d`.
 The program searches all paths starting from any `i`-th node such that `i mod d = r`.
 So if you want to search Hamiltonian paths with parallel degree of `3`, you should run `3` instances with parameters `0 3`, `1 3`, `2 3`.

 ### Algoritm